kriszyp/cbor-records/README.md

 ### Tag: 57342 (record-definitions)
 * Data Item: array
-* Semantics: Identify and define a set of record structures (each a sequences of property names) that can be referenced as tags in the included value (and the scope for the record tag definitions)
+* Semantics: Identify and define a set of record structures (each a sequence of property names) that can be referenced as tags in the included value (and the scope for the record tag definitions)
 * Reference: https://github.com/kriszyp/cbor-records
 * Contact: Kris Zyp <kriszyp@gmail.com>